JuiceKo/SSL-CERTIFICATE-BASH/README.md

 # SSL-CERTIFICATE-BASH

-This Script can be use if you follow this tutorial https://www.youtube.com/watch?v=nOSl4dmywe8 until the step 6.
+Both script are made thanks to : https://www.youtube.com/watch?v=nOSl4dmywe8

+#TO USE IT :

+First use the Creation_CA script.
+It will create a certificate autority for you.
+All you need is to give a password for your key.

-When you are at this step, you have to create certificate for each website / server
+When you are done, you can create certificate for your Domain (website, server, etc....)

-This script do it for you

 #TO USE IT :